Develop

 Pointer Lifecycle

-An IsdkIPointable must adhere to the Pointer Lifecycle contract.
-This contract defines the order of events the IsdkIPointable can broadcast in order to transition a Pointer through three conceptual states.
-For more details, see Pointable.
+An IIsdkIPointable must adhere to the Pointer Lifecycle contract.
+This contract defines the order of events the IIsdkIPointable can broadcast in order to transition a Pointer through three conceptual states.
+For more details, see Interaction Lifecycle.

 None <-> Hovering <-> Selecting